 The purpose of this study is identify a smaller set of significant and representative financial ratios using factor analysis (from an initial set of 21 commonly used ratios found in the literature), that would be most effective in classifying 70 listed manufacturing companies from the Malaysian Stock Exchange (Bursa Saham Malaysia) according to their financial performance.
 The companies are randomly selected and represent about 28% of the total number of companies that are involved in the manufacturing of industrial products.
-Another objective of this study is to use the smaller set of representative ratios as identified, to cluster these companies into four clusters namely good financial performance are analysed and tracked over a five year period from 2006 to 2010 to see how they have moved or migrated between the clusters.
+Another objective of this study is to use the smaller set of representative ratios as identified, to cluster these companies into four clusters namely good financial performers, above and below average performers and the poor performers.
+Each company's performance are analysed and tracked over a five year period from 2006 to 2010 to see how they have moved or migrated between the clusters.
 Finally, a comparison is made to see whether there is a direct link between company financial performance and the financial crisis that started in 2007/2008.
 The Gross Domestic Product (GDP) growths as well as the export data for the five years are used as indicators of the economic conditions during each of the five years.